bbauska/2025/README.md

 <p>Attack science and become an oligarch.
 You can NOT disprove science.
 It's fucking science.
 There is no MORE truth than that.</p>
 <p>But if you do you are brainwashed.
 You're a MAGA idiot.
 I have no time for you.
 Ever again.
 Never.
 Fuck you and your LIES!</p>

+Most Republican congressmen don't listen to their constituencies.
+Period.